Raphaël Fumet: His work

 Although he possessed the qualities of an outstanding creator, he essentially lacked a fundamental social know-how at a time when the composer was totally dependent on the structures of the institution that governed his art in this very tough competition.
 This probably explains the extraordinary abandonment of his work, which has only just begun to be published.
 Of course, the fact that his music never broke with a lineage that could be located from Monteverdi to Stravinsky through his father Dynam-Victor Fumet whom he worshipped, did not facilitate his promotion at a time when any language that did not recommend itself to the avant-gardism was considered worthless.

 Moreover, convinced that his music had little chance of being understood, Raphaël Fumet would do almost nothing for the diffusion of his work.
 "I no longer believe in the success of serious music," he wrote to a friend about one of his works, Le Colloque des Horizons, which unfortunately has disappeared.
 "The man of the century wants to enjoy in music anything other than harmony, in the proper and universal sense of the word.
 He wants sensual or "scientific" but never love that looks like trees and flowers, which makes him look old-fashioned and meaningless.
 It is true that the realization of a musical piece is such a work, such an undertaking on one's own life, that one has little time in its completion to take care of, if his dear daughter, the day of her presentation to the public, will have success at the ball..."

-Though condemned to create in silence until his death, without ever hearing the echo of his music, Raphaël Fumet has left us - in spite of his inevitable discouragement - a certain number of works that are all significant in their diversity, testifying to the non-conformist freedom of their author, and to the search, against all odds, for musical beauty alone.

-Listening to this so strong work, leads to consider that there is not a sense of history of unique and ineluctable art, but different directions sometimes contradictory with, in some cases, possible returns to previous horizons...
+Listening to this work leads to consider that there is not a sense of history of unique and ineluctable art, but different directions sometimes contradictory with, in some cases, possible returns to previous horizons.

 Raphaël Fumet died in Angers in 1979.